 Some Rolex historians disagree on the date when the orange hand disappeared from the dial.
 Reference works mark the disappearance as occurring in “mid 70s” but there are still purists who argue that date.
 Many claim that it is possible to find a Ref.
 1655 that was made in the 1980s with an orange hand.
 However, others claim that these models actually had red hands that have faded to orange, just as orange hands will sometimes fade to yellow.

 A shot of a vintage Explorer 1655.

 Many collectors argue that the appearance of the Explorer II is problematic.
 It was not popular during its 1971 to 1985 production run, with many critics claiming that the ideal is “cluttered” or even “illegible.”
-However, the Rolex Explorer II Model 1655 was assured a famous spot in collections everywhere when Steve McQueen wore one during his life time.
-In fact, this model is colloquially known as the “Steve McQueen” watch.
+However, the Rolex Explorer II Model 1655 was assured a famous spot in collections everywhere as it was the inaugural model, and a truly unique standout among the greater Rolex Explorer II collection.